LuiseRauch/portfolio-kami/_posts/2016-11-29-how-to-add-a-google-custom-search-site-to-your-ghost-blog.md

 ![Screenshot Search Atom Editor]({{ site.baseurl }}/img/posts/ScreenShotAtom.png)

-Now that we've created a static page, we'll need to create a custom page template inside our theme.
+Now that we've created a static page, we'll need to create a custom page template inside our theme. <br />
 To do this, first create a new file within your theme's root directory.
 Page templates must always start out with 'page-' and then include the page URL after the hyphen.
 So, for example: If you have a contact page with a page URL of "contact" your page template name would be `page-search.hbs`.

-Copy the code from your `page.hbs` file.
+Copy the code from your `page.hbs` file. <br />
 Once you've created your page template you'll need add some code to it.
 Copy the code from your theme's `page.hbs` file and paste it into your new page template.
 When you're finished, save the page template file.
 We will access this template file again once we've created our form.

-Paste the embed code into your page template.
+Paste the embed code into your page template. <br />
 Copy and paste the provided code, we've created earlier with Google's [Custom Search](https://cse.google.com/cse/create/new), into a `<div>` element, where you want both the search box and the search results to render.

 #### Save your page template